Additivemenu/spoonlee1/fullStack/javaCore/chap5/readme.md

 ## 2.1 Pitfall: Overriding vs Overloading

-  + **Overridden**: the new method definition given in the derived class has the same "signature".
+  + **Overridden**: the new method definition given in the derived class has _the same "signature"_.
 That is, the exact same number and types of parameters as in the base class.

-  + **Overloading**: When a method in a derived class has a different signature from the method in the base class
+  + **Overloading**: When a method in a derived class has a _different signature_ from the method in the base class
     + Note that when the derived class overloads the original method, it still inherits the original method from the base class as well.

     ```java